Making a Travel Website

 Designing your travel website

-Make your website visual, visuals are remembered longer then text and are faster to transfer information.
+Make your website visual, visuals are remembered longer and better then text and are faster to transfer information.
+The combination of short texts and image can improve to get the essence with a factor 6 compared to only text.

 The goal of the design of your website is to make sure the visitor can execute what they want without friction / thinking, staying in an i like this flow.